 To alter something, however, is to change how it looks.
 For example, I alter the way my hair looks quite often, meaning that I change the style or color.

-Are there some words that you are commonly confused by?
+Do you have any commonly confused words?
+Did any of yours make this list?
 Share them with us in the comments below, and maybe we’ll write a part two!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!